Occasionally asked questions

 - Google Maps JavaScript API - The Google Maps API provides the mapping functionality that is central to the TheGpsBlog application.

-Both this and the underlying Google Maps API are great, great free (at low volumes) APIs - thanks! - Google Elevation API - Google's Elevation API is used on the client side to provide an alternate view on the ups and downs of activities.
+Ahhhh!
+On 23rd December 2021 (with 3 days notice) Navionics terminated their Web API.
+Oh well - it was great while it lasted. - Google Elevation API - Google's Elevation API is used on the client side to provide an alternate view on the ups and downs of activities.
 This option is provided as at least one of the GPS devices we use isn't always that good at recording accurate elevation data.
 Note that only Cycling and Dog Walk activities show elevation data - there isn't much point for sailing and canoe activities on the estuary and sea!

 - Google Geocoding API - Google's Geocoding API is used to as part of the solution on the Find page.

-- The Backbone framework - The Backbone framework was a bit of a revelation.
-I knew that my JQuery / callback based code in the previous version of the application was getting a little icky.
-The use of Backbone on the "Single Page App" that is the Stats Page of this application showed how far client side JS libraries have moved on in the last few years.
-Client side templating uses underscore.js.
+- The Backbone framework - The Backbone framework was used on the "Single Page App" that is the Stats Page of this application.
+Client side templating used underscore.js.

-- The Angular framework - While Backbone was a revelation when I first looked at it, industry momentum moved towards the Angular.js framework (before getting bored and heading off to React ).
+- The Angular framework - While Backbone was a revelation after being used to working with JQuery, industry momentum moved towards the Angular.js framework (before getting bored and heading off to React ).
 The Contact page has a "toe in the water" doing some basic validations using Angular and the Photos page makes more extensive use.
-For something that uses a bit more Angular functionality, have a look at the Music FAQ (but this really doesn't have much to do with the GPS Blog)
+More recently, I've started using React more than any other client side framework.
+For an example, have a look at the Music FAQ (but this really doesn't have much to do with the GPS Blog)

 - The Require.js framework - The Require.js enabled modular code while allowing performant production code. r.js is being used for the minification / merging which is fine but has some problems when trying to load some files from CDNs while still having dependent, shimmed modules in the merged file...